BambuLab P2S vs Creality K2 Pro: Which One to Buy in 2025

 Yet, the modular design shows huge potential for customization — open firmware, detachable pathways, and user-modified purge routines make it a tinker-friendly playground.

-Official Creality CFS, Multicolor 3D Printer Filament System, Anti-Moisture Filament Storage, Supports 16 Color Printing for K2 Combo/K1 Series CFS Upgrade Kit/K1 MAX/K1 SE/K1C/Hi
+Official Creality CFS, Multicolor 3D Printer Filament System, Anti-Moisture Filament Storage, Supports 16 Color Printing for K2 Series/K1 Series CFS Upgrade Kit/K1 MAX/K1 SE/K1C/Hi

 • For K1 Series CFS Upgrade Kit: CFS is currently only compatible with the K2 Series and Hi Combo printer.
 To ensure seamless integration of…